daftspaniel/RetroCornerRedux/Common/BasicLib/readme.md

 # Source
 I started to put this together just to have a standard title screen for the type-in videos.
 It has grown from there to have various routines.

-There's a few more I want to add but I wanted to get a version of this out in the wild first.
+There's a few more I want to add but I wanted to get an initial version of this out in the wild first.

+Please send feedback!

 # Notes
 1. Feel free to use this but it may change a good deal such as variable names and line numbers.
 Should stabalise in a version or two.